Yankee (album): Writing and production

-When beginning recording sessions for Yankee, Yonezu decided to not have a concrete concept in mind.
+When beginning recording sessions for Yankee, Yonezu did not have a concrete concept in mind.
 This was so he could have a different approach to Diorama, which was based on the concept of a town.
 On Diorama he had recorded all the songs by himself at home, but wanted something different for his next album.
 He decided to work with a band, as he felt he needed to get used to dealing with other people's input and opinions.
 Yonezu decided to take up an offer from major label Universal, in order to find people with similar musical ideas as himself.
 He attempted to make his songs sound universal and easy to understand, compared to Diorama, which focused on expressing the town concept.
 Hence, he tended to write introspective lyrics, to feel closer to his listeners.
 While not a concept, a word that Yonezu intentionally used in many songs was curse (呪い, noroi), and wrote about invisible forces that hold back people's lives.

 "Hyakki Yakō" was the first song written for the album in mid-2013, and was Yonezu's attempt to write a song with a lot of punch and effort.
 He did not feel the sarcastic lyrics fitted a debut single, so created "Santa Maria" soon after as a result.
 "Santa Maria" and "Hyakki Yakō" were the first time Yonezu worked on music together with a live band.
 Yonezu considered "Santa Maria" an important song, as it was made during a period of insecurity about what to do next musically.